Baiju Santhosh

 Baiju Santhosh Kumar is an Indian actor who works in Malayalam films.
 He began his acting career in 1981, as a child artist in the film Maniyan Pilla Adhava Maniyan Pilla.
 Since then he has acted in more than 300 films.

 Acting career

 He began acting by debuting in Balachandra Menon-directed film Maniyan Pilla Adhava Maniyan Pilla in 1981.
 He has mostly done character roles and comedy roles.

 He got a career breakthrough with the film Puthan Panam directed by Ranjith.
 His portrayal of Stephen Achayan in Ente Mezhuthiri Athazhangal was critically acclaimed.

 In 2019, he did lead role in Nadirshah's Mera Naam Shaji along with Asif Ali and Biju Menon.

 Personal life

 Baiju Santhosh Kumar hails from Thiruvananthapuram.
 He is born to Bhaskaran Nair and Thankamma.
 He married Ranjitha in 1995.
 The couple has a daughter, R. Aishwarya, a doctor, and a son, Loknath.
 Currently he resides in Thiruvananthapuram with his family.

 Controversy

-In 2024, actor was arrested by the Kerala police on 14 October for allegedly driving his car rashly under the influence of alcohol and hitting a two-wheeler.
+In 2024, Santhosh was arrested by the Kerala police on 14 October for allegedly driving his car rashly under the influence of alcohol and hitting a two-wheeler.